I worked as a Software Engineer in the pyjimmy team.

 Visualization of the technical data with a web app

-To tackle down this issue, I develop a web app to visualize the technical data stored as python code.
+To tackle this issue, I developed a web app to visualize the technical data stored as python code.

-On this feature I’m working on every aspects:
+On this feature I worked on every aspect:

 - the backend using FastAPI